Publishing Your Research

 Author Rights

 An individual has rights to the intellectual or creative works they produce.
 As an author, you own the rights to your work from the moment that work takes on some fixed form, until or unless the rights are transferred to another entity.
 Traditional publishing contracts often assign copyright to the publisher, thus limiting how and where the work can be used and distributed in the future.
-If this happens, authors may be restricted from incorporating this work into their teaching and research, posting it to a website, or in an Instituational repository or digital collection.
+If this happens, authors may be restricted from incorporating this work into their teaching and research, posting it to a website, or in an Institutional repository or digital collection.

 Further information can be found on our Author’s Rights & Publishing Agreements guide.
 This guide will also encourage you to publish and preserve your work in the Digital Collections Repository, which is a service that provides free and open access to the scholarship and creative works produced and owned by the members of the community.
 Before publishing your work with another source, consider adding it to the repository for preservation and long-term visibility.